Echinocystis: Distribution

 The native range across North America includes forty U.S. states (excluding Nevada, Hawaii, Alaska, and most of the far Southeastern states); and nine Canadian provinces.
 It has also been reported as an uncommon invasive species in the Örség Landscape Protection Area of Hungary near the Austrian-Slovenian border.
 Similarly it is reported as an adventive alien species that grew in wetland, grassland and human-affected areas of the Carei Plain natural protected area, western Romania.

 Insect interactions

 This vine has been reported as a food source and host plant for the leaf-footed bug Anasa repetita, which feeds along the entire length of the stem and at the developing roots.
 Specimens collected in September 2006 from a E. lobata in Grant County, Wisconsin were the first recording of the bug in that state.
 Additionally, the pentatomid species Euschistus servus euschistoides is recorded as feeding on developing E. lobata fruit.
 Robertson in 1928 reported that 2 different species of parasitoid hymenopterans had been collected from E. lobata flowers in central Illinois.
-Both the scoliid wasp Scolia bicincta and the tiphid wasp Myzinum quinquecinctum nectared on the flowers, along with a number of other flower species.
+Both the scoliid wasp Scolia bicincta and the tiphiid wasp Myzinum quinquecinctum nectared on the flowers, along with a number of other flower species.
 The beetle species Chauliognathus pensylvanicus is listed as visiting the wild flowers growing in Wisconsin.